kpdyer/fteproxy/BUILDING.md

 sudo pip install --upgrade pyptlib obfsproxy pyinstaller
 ```

 Note: If you are on Ubuntu 13.10, there is a bug with pyinstaller/pycrypto, such that binary packages do not build properly.
 Please install the latest development version of pyinstaller [3], instead of using pip.
+See [4] for more details.

 Then, clone and build fteproxy.
 ```